build-on-aws/content/tutorials/vector-embeddings-and-rag-demystified/index.md

 Embedding: [1.21875, 0.122558594, ..., -0.021362305]  # An array of length 1536
 ```

+To learn more about **LangChain**, including its use with vectors, I recommend referring to the book ["Generative AI with LangChain" by Ben Auffarth](https://learning.oreilly.com/library/view/generative-ai-with/9781835083468/).
+This book provided valuable insights while I was learning about **LangChain**, and I have incorporated several of its narratives into this blog post.

 ## How can we store embeddings?

 Understanding how to represent any data point as a `vector` is crucial, but equally important is knowing how to store these vectors.
 Before diving into storage methods, let's briefly touch on **Vector Search**, which underscores the need for storing embeddings.